 Therefore, Critical thinking is a part of science training.
 If you don't get this training properly, your science education is incomplete and useless.

 You just need to commit yourself to remaining rigorous, clear-headed and honest in your analysis while conducting science.

-Critical thinking is highly disciplined, analytical well directed ( informed by genuine evidence and data), monitored and a corrective process.
+Critical thinking is highly disciplined, knowledge oriented, analytical well directed ( informed by genuine evidence and data), monitored and a corrective process.
 It follows rigorous standards of excellence.

 You have to free yourself from cognitive biases and fallacies that try to influence your thought processes.
 Cognitive-distortions are bothersome too while doing the highest form of thinking.
 These are simply ways that our mind convinces us of something that isn’t really true.

 You have to try to be completely neutral and highly rational.
 Only real scientific facts, genuine data and evidence should help you in this process and nothing else.